-Six Ideas on Recognition for the Cleaning Lady
+Suggestions for Celebrating the Cleaning Lady

 Situations with cleaning ladies vary.
 Some of them work full time and are always visible; some work on weekends and are never seen.
 Some buildings are small and have the same cleaner all the time; some are huge and the cleaning ladies are rotated around the offices.
 However, if you really want to, you will find a way to reach your cleaning lady.
 Choose the suggestion which is applicable for you.